mapteb/state-transitions-with-webcomponents/README.md

 # State Transitions with Web Components

 This project explores the use of a state machine and web components for a TodoMVC UI application.
-This project is a refactored version of the previous project [todomvc-revisted](https://github.com/mapteb/todomvc-revisited) where vanilla JavaScript functions are replaced with [web components](https://www.webcomponents.org/introduction).
+This project is a refactored version of the previous project [todomvc-revisted](https://github.com/mapteb/todomvc-revisited) to replace the vanilla JavaScript functions with [web components](https://www.webcomponents.org/introduction).

 ## Demo